 The deadline to apply for RN clinical beginning each August is the end of the previous Fall semester.
 Applications must be submitted to Enrollment Services in Berks Hall.
 Any application received after this deadline will be considered for the following August.
-This year, the deadline to apply for RN clinical beginning in August/Fall Semester 2015 is close of business on Tuesday, Dec.
-23. Any application received after this deadline will be considered for Fall Semester 2016.
+This year, the deadline to apply for the RN clinical beginning in August/Fall 2016 is close of business on Tuesday, Dec.
+22, 2015.
+Any application received after this deadline will be considered for Fall Semester 2017.

 The Nursing program at Reading Area Community College welcomes 60 students each fall for a course of study that prepares you for a career in the nation's largest health care profession.
 The program blends classroom learning with direct clinical experiences at a variety of health care agencies, under the direct guidance of nursing faculty.